citiral/olliOS/README.md

 ## Features

-It shows some text, the screen can scroll and it can _sucessfully_ crash.
+It shows some text, the screen can scroll and it can _successfully_ crash.

 ## Compiling